UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 good idea to **create a new Unity project** and check that everything worked fine.

 If you want to do this process but from the **command line** interface, open a terminal and go to your project folder.
+If you are using the new unity-hub (like me), then you may need to create an alias for the binary `unity` to the location you specified on setup.
+For example, I have all the unity installs in the folder `~/use/share/unity`, so in my example, I will create the following alias:

+{{< shell >}}
+alias unity='~/usr/share/unity/2019.3.0f6/Editor/Unity'
+{{< /shell >}}

-Then, execute the following command:
+Then, to create the package, execute the following command:

 {{%note primary %}}
 Make sure you **closed any running instance** of the Unity editor that opened this project.
-Otherwise, it will not work.
+Otherwise, it will not work.<br><br>
 {{% /note %}}

 {{< shell >}}
-$ unity -quit -nographics -batchmode \
+unity -quit -nographics -batchmode \
-        -projectPath $(pwd) \
+        -projectPath "$(pwd)" \
-        -exportPackage \
-           Assets/LevelCrossing \
+        -exportPackage Assets/LevelCrossing \
-        $(pwd)/cittavr-level-crossing.unitypackage
+        "$(pwd)/cittavr-level-crossing.unitypackage"
 {{< /shell >}}